RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 Active-Passive sync requires more memory than data import.
 On average, you need an extra 25% memory on top of other requirements, though specific requirements depend on the data types and other factors.

-To illustrate, support you want to migrate a 1&nbsp;GB source database without replication to a target database with replication enabled.
+To illustrate, suppose you want to migrate a 1&nbsp;GB source database without replication to a target database with replication enabled.
 Here, the target database memory limit should be at least 2&frac12;&nbsp;GB to avoid data loss.

 Once the databases are synced, you can disable Active-Passive for the target database.
 Before doing so, however, verify that apps and other connections have switched to the target database; otherwise, you may lose data.